How to make your own globes representing various celestial objects, with paper, glue, and wooden or styrofoam craft spheres.

 Lining up Hemispheres: When you apply the second hemisphere, how do you make sure it is turned the right way so that it properly aligns with the first hemisphere?
 I'll assume you are familiar enough with global geography that you can do this yourself for all of the globes of the Earth.
 If you are familiar with the "seas" of the moon, you can use those as your alignment guides when aligning the hemispheres of the moon.
 If not, you might notice there is a faint line running down one side of the moon, running from pole to pole, on the left side in the Northern Hemisphere picture, and on the right side in the Southern Hemisphere picture.
 This is due to a glitch in the source image that I used for creating the moon map, but it does make a useful alignment guide.
 Just make sure these two lines meet each other when you position the second hemisphere.
 For the celestial sphere, the constellations will need to be aligned.
 If you are unfamiliar with your constellations, I suggest using Orion as your alignment marker.
 His shoulders are in the northern hemisphere, on the right-most petal.
 Find the two brightest stars near the "foot" of that petal.
 That's the top of Orion.
 His belt and knees are in the southern hemisphere, on the left-most petal.
 Find three stars in a row at the outer edge of that petal.
 That's Orions Belt.
 Those two petals need to go together when you assemble the celestial sphere.
 (Incidentally, the two brightest stars in the sky — Sirius and Canopus — are on the same petal as Orion's belt, and the 6th brightest star in the sky, which is also the 3rd brightest in the northern hemisphere, is on the same petal as Orion's upper half.
 That star has three dim ones forming a triangle right next to it, like children next to a parent.
 That's "Capella and the kids".)
 Mars will be the most difficult to align, because its surface is relatively featureless, at least in my source image.
 If you just guessed when you aligned, perhaps nobody would know the difference.
 If you really want to do it correctly, however, notice the particularly dark patch on the right-most petal of the northern hemisphere, and the white patch "below" it, on the corresponding left-most petal of the the southern hemisphere.
 Those two petals need to go together.
 (Incidentally, I don't know much about Mars geography, but I do know that the largest volcano in the solar system is located on Mars.
 It's called "Olympus Mons", and you can see it as the faint circular object on one of the upper-left petals in the northern hemisphere.
 I believe the white patch is "Hellas Planitia".)
 In every case, for every globe, the hemispheres are already aligned to each other on the paper, but you will need to preserve this alignment when you transfer them to the globe.

 Problems to be Solved: I see three significant problems that need some work.
 First, as I already mentioned, the Mod Podge has a tendency to absorb the color and smear it around, which really detracts from the beauty of the spheres.
 Until I find a better solution, I just try to keep the outer printed surface dry and free from paste.
 A second problem is that the templates don't always fit the globes.
 I wonder if there was a manufacturing defect in my 3" styrofoam spheres, because all the other templates fit their respective spheres just fine.
-Some day maybe I'll write a web app that lets you nudge the size of the template up or down to better match arbitrary manufactured spheres, but for now, if you find that the 3" template doesn't fit your 3" sphere, you'll just have to try a 2" or 4" sphere instead.
+One of my goals is to write a web app that lets you nudge the size of the template up or down to better match arbitrary manufactured spheres, but for now, if you find that the 3" template doesn't fit your 3" sphere, you'll just have to try a 2" or 4" sphere instead.
 The third "problem" is relatively minor and to be expected.
 Even with this "petallized" or "gored" design, there is still sometimes a little bit of wrinkling in the paper at the edges of the gores.
 If you are careful, however, you can generally keep this to a minimum.
 It would be less of a problem with a larger number of gores, but then it would also be harder to cut out and to paste to the sphere without tearing the petals or getting them stuck in the glue before you can align them all.

 The Earth and the Moon to Scale